+#.CONFID-JCS-CODE

-#.CONFID-JCS-CODE Java Card System code must be protected against unauthorized disclosure.
+Java Card System code must be protected against unauthorized disclosure.
 Knowledge of the Java Card System code may allow bypassing the TSF.
-This concerns logical attacks at runtime in order to gain a read access to executable code, typically by executing an application that tries to read the memory area where a piece of Java disclosure.
-This concerns logical attacks at runtime in order to gain a read access to Java Card System data.
-Java Card System data includes the data managed by the Java Card RE, the Java Card VM and the internal data of Java Card platform API classes as well.

-Card System code is stored.
+This concerns logical attacks at runtime in order to gain a read access to executable code, typically by executing an application that tries to read the memory area where a piece of Java Card System code is stored.

-#.CONFID-JCS-DATA Java Card System data must be protected against unauthorized
+#.CONFID-JCS-DATA